Xaki786/logseq-data/pages/Habbit Tracker App(Web + Mobile).md

 ## User Stories
-- I want to have two type of habbits
+- I want to have two type of habits
 	- With either done or not done format (binary boolean)
 	- With entering some analog value between a range
 - I want to have categories of habbits